 A vital part of this framework was the Education, Health and Care Plan (EHCP) for students with special educational needs (SEN), emphasising the need for support for students with different needs.

 Since it was introduced, the EHCP has become a crucial legal document for parents, schools and Local Authorities (LAs) across the country.
 But, in comparison, parents seem to know less about the allocation of personal budgets for children with SEN.

-Vruksha Patel, Specialist Education Law Advisor, explains how personal budgets are created, managed and challenged.
+Gregg Burrough, Solicitor in Education and Community Care, explains how personal budgets are created, managed and challenged.

 What Are Personal Budgets?

 A personal budget sets out the amount of money available to fund the support that a child or young person with SEN requires following an Education, Health and Care Needs Assessment (EHCNA).
 The difference between an EHCP and a personal budget is that the latter allows parents or nominated third parties to have more involvement in deciding how the funds should be spent.
 A Local Authority that maintains, or is in the process of securing, an EHCP can be asked to prepare a personal budget.

 Personal budgets cannot increase the levels of funding available to a child or young person, nor are they a way to receive funding for aspects unrelated to education, health and social care.
 Local Authorities may currently prefer to err on the side of caution and avoid the suggestion of personal budgets where possible with these two misconceptions being widely drawn upon, but this does not render them entirely redundant.